-India’s first and only Elephant Conservation and Care Centre was established in 2010 in the district of Mathura, Uttar Pradesh, in collaboration with the Uttar Pradesh Forest Department.
-The primary objective behind establishing the Centre was to rehabilitate severely abused and exploited captive elephants.
-The Elephant Conservation and Care Centre is now home to over 20 rescued elephants and is a living breathing conservation education platform to change public perception to support elephant conservation.
-All elephants at Elephant Conservation Care Centre were rescued from extreme distress, while some were privately owned and had a cruel history of being used for begging, others spent a lifetime in captivity & confinement as temple elephants or were being coerced to perform in circuses.
+India’s first and only Elephant Conservation and Care Centre (ECCC) was established in 2010 in the district of Mathura, Uttar Pradesh, in collaboration with the Uttar Pradesh Forest Department.
+The primary objective behind establishing the centre was to rehabilitate severely abused and exploited elephants.
+ECCC is now home to over 30 rescued elephants and is a living, breathing conservation education platform to change public perception to support elephant conservation.
+All elephants at ECCC were rescued from extreme distress.
+Some were privately owned and had a cruel history of being used for begging, while others spent a lifetime in captivity and confinement as temple elephants or were being coerced to perform in circuses.

-The Elephant Conservation and Care Centre and the Elephant Hospital is bordered with the river Yamuna and a 10 minute walk through a lush green field leads our elephants to the river where they enjoy taking long and relaxing dips!
+ECCC and the Elephant Hospital Campus are bordered by the river Yamuna, and surrounded by forested land.
+A 10-minute walk through a lush green field leads our elephants to the river where they enjoy taking long and relaxing dips!

 |Wildlife SOS Elephant Conservation and Care Centre, Agra Mathura Road, NH2, Ghari Churmura, Farah, Mathura, Uttar Pradesh-281122 (Landmark- Near Sachdeva Institute of Technology)|